justinchoi001/liferay-learn-0/commerce/user-guide/catalog/creating-and-managing-products/channels/introduction-to-channels/README.md

 >A simple commerce store example.

-In a more complex multi-channel scenario, a company may to offer and customize the availability and marketing of certain products in its catalog for each of its various channels.
+In a more complex multi-channel scenario, a company may choose to customize the availability and marketing of certain products in its catalog for each of its various channels.

 <img src="./images/02.png" width="700px" style="border: #000000 1px solid;">